ComputerBaer/ARK-Linux-Server-Script/README.md

 # Recently Changed/Updated
-- MAJOR Optimization of the script.
+- Server automatic updater & checker.

 # Upcoming Features
-- Server automatic updater.
-  - Update checker
-  - update installer
+- Ability to disable script updates.
+(Because some people do?)

 # How To Install
 Open SSH, direct to your GameServer folder.
 Then run the following command: